 Custom Application Tabs

-Custom application tabs links appear in the right-side pane on a record's application tab.
+Custom application tabs links appear on a record's application tab on the right-side pane.